usablica/intro.js/docs/docs/extra/help.md

 #### Introjs support

 First of all, please consider obtaining a license for your Introjs instance if you haven't already.
-Then contact us using following email and our team will help you to get your answers.
+Then contact us using the following email and our team will help you to get your answers.

 <ul>
 <li>Do you need any help to setup your <b>Introjs</b>?</li>